Child Life Internship Program

 - Please note, we no longer require candidates to send in transcripts (official or unofficial).
 Transcripts will be requested of candidates upon offer of an internship placement.

-Please return the completed application packet either with application fee to this address (ideally a minimum of two to three weeks in advance of the application deadline to ensure timely arrival):Child Life Department
+Please return the completed application packet either to this address (ideally a minimum of two to three weeks in advance of the application deadline to ensure timely arrival):Child Life Department

 Re: Child Life Training Coordinator